VEXPA: Validated EXPonential Analysis through regular sub-sampling: Numerical illustration

 \subsection{High noise experiment}

-For our second experiment we consider a signal $\phi(t)$ defined by the parameters $\beta_i, \gamma_i, \omega_i, \psi_i, i=1, \ldots, 12$ in Table 2.
+For our second experiment we consider a signal $\phi(t)$ defined by the parameters $|\alpha_i|, \arg(\alpha_i), \Im(\mu_i), \Re(\mu_i), i=1, \ldots, 12$ in Table 2.
+The total number of samples is again $N=300$, but now with $\Omega=100$.
 We perturb the samples with white circular Gaussian noise of increasing SNR.
-The total number of samples is again $N=300$.
-The perturbed signal is then analysed using ESPRIT on the one hand and VEXPA (on top of ESPRIT) on the other.
+The perturbed signal is then analysed using MP (with the added information that $n=12$) on the one hand and VEXPA (on top of MP without the added information that $n=12$) on the other.
 For the latter we choose $u=7$ and $s=6$.
-We pass the correct model order $n$ only to ESPRIT.
-The new VEXPA will detect it automatically.
+We pass the correct model order $n$ only to MP.
+The new VEXPA add-on detects it automatically (for ${_u}L$ and ${^s}L$ we respectively take $m_\delta=6$ and 4, and we choose $\delta=0.1$ twice).
+For each SNR this experiment is repeated 500 times.
+The exponential analysis using MP is fed a $200 \times 100$ generalized eigenvalue problem which is being reduced to $n=12$ columns after performing an SVD step.
+On the other hand, each individual decimation solves a $27 \times 15$ (or $26 \times 15$) generalized eigenvalue problem and afterwards a cluster analysis is performed on the combined outputs of the $u=7$ decimations.

-Up to SNR$=20$ dB both ESPRIT and VEXPA closely approach the theoretical CRLB, as can be seen from Figure 10.
-In Figure 11 we show the retrieved $\omega_i$-values for both ESPRIT (top) and VEXPA (bottom).
-For higher noise levels (smaller SNR) the stand-alone ESPRIT method returns unreliable results, while the VEXPA method implemented on top of ESPRIT detects that the signal is heavily perturbed as none of the computed results is validated in the cluster analysis.
-Therefore VEXPA, in its standard implementation, does not return $\lambda_i$ output.
+Up to SNR $=10$ dB both MP and VEXPA closely approach the desired CRLB, as can be seen from Figure \ref{fig:CRLB}, where we show the CRLB for both $\Omega=100, N=300$ (in blue) and $\Omega=100/7, N=42$ (in red), as in Figure \ref{CRLBexample}.
+Remember that for each decimation VEXPA is acually departing from the latter situation.
+But after combining the different decimation results, and effectively also using all the samples, the variance favourably compares to the CRLB.
+In the meantime, several extra's have been picked up: \begin{itemize} \item As a consequence of the decimation, the computational complexity is greatly reduced because of the smaller independent generalized eigenvalue problems. \item Hence the numerical conditioning is improved and the analysis is parallellizable. \item In addition, as already mentioned, the model order $n$ is an automatic byproduct of the cluster analysis. \end{itemize}

+Remains to discuss the gain in reliability.
+While Figure \ref{fig:CRLB} on the comparison to the CRLB is most interesting in the SNR interval $[10,100]$, the issue of reliability becomes more fascinating for SNR values less than 10.
+Since the signal is an undamped one, it can also be unravelled using the ANM implementation in \cite{fastANM}.
+Despite the fact that this implementation enjoys an improved computational complexity of $O(N^2)$ per iteration step (maximum of 2000 iterations), it takes several hundred times longer per execution than either MP or VEXPA.
+Therefore the method is only executed 100 times per SNR and this for the more interesting interval of SNR values from 0 to 20.
+The results of all runs, either 500 or 100, are superimposed in Figure \ref{fig:poleslocations}: we show all retrieved $\Im(\mu_i)$-values for MP (top), ANM (middle) and VEXPA (bottom).